This is my review of the top 10 resorts in Mallorca in 2023 in no particular order. I’ll explain why I like them and why you may like them too.

 There is a huge selection of Alcudia tickets, excursions and activities.
 Browse some and book some of the best here:

 I absolutely love the great restaurants on Alcudia beach so you needn’t go far for a nice paella or some tapas.

-There are lots of cheap places to eat in the Alcudia Port too and it’s a great place to grab an ice cream and watch the sun set.
+There are many cheap places to eat in the Alcudia Port too and it’s a great place to grab an ice cream and watch the sunset.

-Look out for live events being held over summer months too.
+Look out for live events being held over the summer months too.

-Cala d’Or has such a different feel to the other resorts across the island.
-With Ibiza-style white low rising hotels and private accommodations, visitors love the pretty coves around Cala d’Or.
+Cala d’Or has such a different feel from the other resorts across the island.
+With Ibiza-style white low-rise hotels and private accommodations, visitors love the pretty coves around Cala d’Or.

 My favourite cove is Cala Egos.
 The water is so blue, shallow and clear here.
 Cala Es Pou, which is just a couple hundred metres walk from Cala Egos is also another lovely cove which is popular with locals.